DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 There are many common characteristics between individual publications within each genre.
 A better understanding of these characteristics will allow publishers and designers to make good use of new possibilities.

 ###2) One-to-many
 On the next level we see a split between the manifestation of the (single) printed version, and the (one or many) electronic versions.
 The electronic version, unlike the paper version, is not a single object but has a different appearance for each ebook format.
 Also, due to the variety and flexibility of reading devices, different users will see the book differently on their display.
 The display sizes of reading devices are not standardized and generally allow for both portrait and landscape viewing.
-Furthermore, the popular (and more or less standard) EPUB3 allows for reflowable pages and variable fonts and font sizes.
+Furthermore, the popular (and more or less standard) EPUB allows for reflowable pages and variable fonts and font sizes.

 Workflow schemes are crucial in one-to-many publications, as the same texts and images will be used across a variety of formats and devices.
 This requires a structured and detailed workflow, and the use of a set of descriptors (metadata) related to the objects or entities of the publication.
 Here the ebook is no longer a by-product of the print book, but is produced simultaneously, often in a variety of formats.